Grape-Labs/grape-art/README.md

 CONSTANTS:
 - Following should be edited according to the DAO
--   /utils/grapeTools/constants.tsx
+-   utils/grapeTools/constants.tsx
 -   export const TOKEN_VERIFICATION_ADDRESS = '8upjSpvjcdpuzhfR1zriwg5NXkwDruejqNE9WNbPRtyA'; // Token to verify
--   export const TOKEN_VERIFICATION_NAME = 'Grape';
+-   export const TOKEN_VERIFICATION_NAME = 'Grape'; // just a label
 -   export const TOKEN_VERIFICATION_AMOUNT = 1000; // This is to verify the amount needed to make an offer
 -   export const TOKEN_REALM_ID = 'By2sVGZXwfQq6rAiAM3rNPJ9iQfb5e2QhnF4YjJ4Bip'; // governance/realms publicKey to capture if the wallet has holdings also on realms and account for that in the verification

 -   IMPORTANT:
 -   * connection endpoint can be edited in the grapeTools/constants.tsx
 -   * Default AH is set with 0% fees